RazvanBerbece/autoBtc/README.md

 The API credentials should then be placed in a dictionary 'classes/HTTP/assets' in a 'secrets.js' file which contains API_KEY and SECRET_KEY.

-Finally, export the dictionary and use it in the HTTP client.
+Finally, export the dictionary and use it in the TCP client.